 These include voluntary mediation, football coaching and IT clubs for young people, joint work with the Community Safety Partnership to combat anti-social behaviour across the Borough and the provision of tenant support services for those who have difficulty maintaining their tenancy due to vulnerability.

 What support is there for victims and witnesses?

 Witnesses are crucial to stopping ASB.
 The evidence of someone who was there when an incident took place is more powerful than hearsay or professional witness statements and can cover more incidents than a surveillance operation.

 Witnesses will be supported throughout the whole process, from report to court proceedings, remedy and beyond.
 The amount of support you need will vary depending on your circumstances and the types of ASB you have reported.

 The first and most important support we offer is to reassure you that, except in some very serious circumstances, the information you give us will be kept in the strictest confidence.
-Our support services range from helping you to make a report or helping you give evidence in court to, in very rare and serious cases, finding a new home.
+Our support services range from helping you to make a report or helping you give evidence in court to, in very rare and serious cases, finding our tenants a new home.

 - Keep you informed of what actions we are taking and let you know what to expect next

 - Give you details of an emergency out-of-hours contact